-If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is payable.
+If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is paid.
 Assumed pensionable pay is an estimate of your normal annual pensionable pay.
-Your administering authority (the London Borough of Hackney Pension Fund) have the discretion to decide who to pay any death grant to, but will take account of your wishes.
+Your administering authority (the London Borough of Hackney Pension Fund) will decide who to pay any death grant to, but will take account of your wishes.
 Please go to our website to download an Expression of Wishes form to nominate who you would like any death grant to be paid to https://hackneypension.co.uk/documents-library/member-forms